eshneken/cto-bizlogic-helper/README.md

     1. vi ~/.bash_profile and add 'export TNS_ADMIN=/home/opc/wallet' to the bottom
     1. source ~/.bash_profile
 1. Add a config.json file to the cto-ecal-bizlogic directory with the appropriate values
+1. Add a dummy identities.json file.
+This file is necessary in all environments but will be actively updated in the prod environment.
+However, its existence drives the health check process so create it so that it exists at startup.
+    1. touch identities.json
+1. Build the package
+    1. sudo go get
+    1. sudo go build
-1. Configure the service to run automatically on startup/reboot
+1. Configure the service to run automatically on startup/reboot.
+This will also start the service now.
     1. chmod ug+x ./startServer.sh
     1. sudo vi /etc/systemd/system/cto-bizlogic-helper.service
         1. paste the contents of startup_service_config.txt into the editor window and save/quit.
-    1. systemctl daemon-reload
     1. sudo systemctl daemon-reload
     1. sudo systemctl enable cto-bizlogic-helper.service
     1. sudo systemctl start cto-bizlogic-helper.service
-1. Build the package
-    1. sudo go build
-1. Run the service (make sure to preserve the environment with -E since TNS_ADMIN is sourced there)
-    1. nohup sudo -E ./cto-bizlogic-helper > ~/server.out &
+1. Verify correct startup by running *cat ~/server.out*.
+You should see correct startup messages with no errors or panics.
+You can also execute *curl localhost/health* and make sure **HEALTH_OK** is returned.

 ## Updating the service from code
 If the service code is updated and you need to rebuild/re-rerun then follow these following steps
 1. Find the PID of the running service and kill